TomfromBerlin/Zsh-Disk-Guard/README.md

 ### 📋 Two-Stage Checking

-The plugin performs a quick or deep disk check depending on the data size and file type before write operations.
+The plugin performs a quick or deep disk check depending on the data size before write operations.

 - #### Quick Check (files <100 MiB):